raspberrypilearning/using-pip-on-windows/worksheet.md

     ![Access path variable](images/env-variables.png)

-1. In this menu, click `New` and then paste in the address you copied earlier.
+1. In this popup box click `New` and then paste in the address you copied earlier.
 Then click `New` again, paste in the address again and add `Scripts\` at the end.
-Press `OK` twice to exit this dialogue box.
+Press `OK` twice to finish editing environment variables.

     ![Add Python to the path](images/add-python-path.png)

 1. Close the command prompt window if it is still open, then re-open it.
 This will make sure the changes have taken effect in the command prompt you are using.

-Once again, type in `python` at the command prompt and press the enter key.
+1. Once again, type in `python` at the command prompt and press the enter key.
 You should now see Python start successfully.
 Press `Ctrl` + `c` to exit the Python shell.

 ## Installing pip

 Now that you can use Python from the command line, you can use pip!
 These instructions should work for Python version 3.4 or above.
 If you are using an earlier version of Python, you can upgrade to a newer version from the [Python website](https://www.python.org/downloads/)

-1. At the command prompt type the following command:
+1. At the command prompt, type the following command to upgrade pip:

     ```python
     python -m pip install -U pip
     ```

 1. Now you can use pip!
-You can install libraries using the `pip install` command, for example if you wanted to download the guizero library you would type this:
+You can install libraries using the `pip install` command.
+For example, if you wanted to download the **guizero** library you would type this:

     ```bash
     pip install guizero